jenkinsci/delphix-plugin/README.md

 All steps leverage DCT APIs.
 Many advanced properties can be configured by identifying the matching DCT API and specifying the values in the “Additional Values” field.

 #### **Advanced Settings**
+It is possible to share assets created between build steps.
+The provision operation has its output saved in a properties file.

 *   Jenkinsfile Script - All steps can be run through the Jenkins pipeline.
 We highly recommend using the [Snippet Generator] (https://www.jenkins.io/doc/book/pipeline/getting-started/#snippet-generator) to help construct your commands.
 Below we’ve presented a few samples to help you get started.